MaSter-Pranav/MaSter-Pranav/README.md

-- 👋 Hi, I’m Pranavraj(@MaSter-Pranav)
+- 👋 Hi, I’m Pranavraj(@MaSter-Pranav
-- 👀 I’m interested in Machine Learning ,Data Science
-- 🌱 I’m currently learning Core Java and Advance Java
-- 💞️ I’m looking to collaborate on Machine Learning Models
+- 💞️ I’m skilled in C++,Python,MySql and have Proficiency in Data Structures and Algorithms as well.
+-    I'm have done few projects in Python,Machine Learning and in Deep Learning using transfer learning.
-- 📫 How to reach me ...
+- 📫 How to reach me ...email-pranavrajpandey5@gmail.com
 -

 <!---